Family Partner Training and Certification

 Advanced and Master Certification Levels

 Once certified for four or more years CFPs may be eligible for Advanced (4 or more years) or Master (6 or more years) Level Certification.
-These levels require leadership experience, letters of recommendation, and a supervisory endorsement form, as described in the CFP Level Applications.
+These levels require leadership experience, letters of recommendation, and a supervisory endorsement form, as described in the CFP Advanced Level Application and the CFP Master Level Application.
 Via Hope has no authority over the effect of the levels on salary or job requirements; this is at the discretion of the agencies where CFPs are employed.